U.S. flag An official website of the United States government

 Graphic of several light bulbs with question marks inside floating on a blue background

-The FDA Oncology Center of Excellence (OCE) Project 5 in 5 is a crowdsourcing initiative to ultimately identify 5 clinically relevant questions that can be answered through use of pragmatic clinical trials, using FDA-approved oncology therapies, over the next 5 years.
+The FDA Oncology Center of Excellence (OCE) Project 5 in 5 was a crowdsourcing initiative to ultimately identify 5 clinically relevant questions that can be answered through use of pragmatic clinical trials, using FDA-approved oncology therapies, over the next 5 years.
+The crowdsourcing initiative ran from May 5 through July 5, 2024, and was open for anyone to submit ideas.

 Click the image below to hear about this crowdsourcing project from Richard Pazdur, MD, Director of the Oncology Center of Excellence!